TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 			  possibility of race conditions.
-			- The reason for this is that since CR1 and CR2 do not hold any locks other than their parent process holding devc->sem2, if that process were to open the driver file first, then create two threads that then attempt to read and write at the same time in MODE1, then there is a possibility for a data race for both the *f_pos AND for the actual data in devc->ramdisk.
+			- The reason for this is that since CR1 and CR2 do not hold any locks other than their parent process holding devc->sem2, if that process were to open the driver file first, then create two threads/fork a child process that then attempts to read and write at the same time in MODE1, then there is a possibility for a data race for both the *f_pos AND for the actual data in devc->ramdisk.

 		2) The second pair of critical regions that we are going to look at are CR2 and CR2 again.
 			- For this particular pair of critical regions, I believe there there IS indeed a